dcast822/Generate_music_with_deep_learning/README.md

 ## Description of Dataset

 The dataset is comprised of midi files scraped from https://bushgrafts.com/midi/.
 These midi files are of the jazz genre, while 301 files were scraped some of them need to be reformatted in order to go through the processing via the music 21 library.
 This leaves 214 midi jazz files to work with.
 Additionally, the dataset also includes 295 classical music midi files that were found on kaggle here, https://www.kaggle.com/soumikrakshit/classical-music-midi.
+Along with this there are 400 other piano midi files that were supplied for this project.

 ## Data Visualizations & Analysis